machingclee/machingclee.github.io/static/media/387-blocking-route-transform.0282907e.md

   const hasUpdate = useAppSelector((s) => s.someDomain.hasUpdate);
 ```

-Here we control whether a trasffic should be blocked by a state variable.
+Here we control whether a traffic should be blocked by a state variable.
 Then we plug this into our `useBlocker` hook:

 ```tsx-4{4}
   useBlocker(({ currentLocation, nextLocation }) => {